 - Preheat oven to 400ยฐF (200ยฐC) and line a baking sheet with parchment paper.

-- Whisk together coconut oil, both sugars, baking powder, baking soda, salt, flax eggs, vanilla, and cinnamon cinnamon.
+- Whisk together coconut oil, both sugars, baking powder, baking soda, salt, flax eggs, vanilla, and cinnamon.

 - Beat in half of the flour until no lumps remain.